 Walt Disney World offers a Rider Switch service so that while one group member stays behind with any children who cannot experience an attraction, other group members can ride the attraction and then switch out.

-MouseForLess Tip: Families with kids may be interested in Educational Opportunities available throughout Walt Disney World.
+• MouseForLess Tip: Families with kids should check out the Educational Opportunities available throughout Walt Disney World.

 Magic Kingdom Early Theme Park Entry

-Guests staying at Walt Disney World Resort hotels can enjoy more time in the theme parks with Early Theme Park Entry benefit.
+Guests of a Walt Disney World hotel enjoy more time in the theme parks with Early Theme Park Entry.
 Guests can enter Walt Disney World theme parks 30 minutes prior to it being open to the general public.
 This benefit offers guests more time to enjoy shorter lines during these extended theme park time.
 There is no charge for this Disney Resort guest benefit.
 Not all attractions are open during these 30 minutes.
 For details and a list of attractions currently listed as open during Early Theme Park Entry go to MFL’s Early Theme Park Entry page.

 Dining & Food